 "You there!" a shrill voice called, "That firecracker is the property of the Great and Powerful Trixie, and you will return it at once!"

 The two Apple siblings soon found themselves approached by a hopping-mad blue-furred unicorn wearing a sparkling purple cape with matching pointed hat.
 Apple Bloom seemed to recall her sister grousing about a similar unicorn for showing her up in the middle of town, but she was too busy quivering under Big Macintosh to really worry about it.
 Before long, the unicorn was snout to snout with the crimson Clydesdale, glaring fiercely at him.
 "Well?" she asked.
-"I need that firecracker for my magic show, and I expect you to return it to me immediately!"
+"I need that firecracker for my magic show, and I expect you to return it to me at once!"